mjstaus/lighthouse-web-notes/Week_3/Day_2/Intro_to_Recursion.md

 **Base Case** = function will not call itself if true (eg. number >12)

 > In a properly designed recursive function, the input gets closer and closer to the **base case** with each recursive call.

+A function must have at least one recursive case and at least one base case in order to be recursive!

+### When to Choose Recursion Over Iteration
+If the problem you're trying to solve is a *smaller version* of the larger problem you've already solved, then recusion is likely a better choice!

+>Note: Recursion often comes up in tech interviews!!